patrik64/adventofcode/2016/22/README.md

 The node you can access directly is in parentheses; the data you want starts in the node marked by square brackets.

 In this example, most of the nodes are interchangable: they're full enough that no other node's data would fit, but small enough that their data could be moved around.
-Let's draw these nodes as ..
-The exceptions are the empty node, which we'll draw as _, and the very large, very full node, which we'll draw as #.
-Let's also draw the goal data as G. Then, it looks like this:
+Let's draw these nodes as ``.``.
+The exceptions are the empty node, which we'll draw as ``_``, and the very large, very full node, which we'll draw as ``#``.
+Let's also draw the goal data as ``G``.
+Then, it looks like this:

 ``(.) .
 G``
 `` .  _  .``
 `` #  .  .``

-The goal is to move the data in the top right, G, to the node in parentheses.
+The goal is to move the data in the top right, ``G``, to the node in parentheses.
 To do this, we can issue some commands to the grid and rearrange the data:

 Move data from ``node-y0-x1`` to ``node-y1-x1``, leaving node ``node-y0-x1`` empty: